intaek-h/game-news.dev/README.md

 _Please DO submit if,_

-- The subject gratifies game developers' intellectual curiosity. (borrowed from HN)
+- The subject gratifies game developers' intellectual curiosity.

 _Please DON'T submit if,_

 - The subject does not relate to the mission of the site.
 - The subject is gossipy.
-(We already aggregate gossip for you in the /gossips page.)

-_Important rules_
+_Notes_

-- It's okay to promote your product, but only if it satisfies our mission. (read above)
+- It's okay to promote your product, but only if it satisfies our mission.
 - Remove anything that makes the title unnecessarily attention-grabbing.
 It's already implicit that the content is important.
 - Preserve the original title from the source whenever possible.

 ## Comments Guidelines

-_Important rules_

 - Be kind.
 Don't be snarky.
-Converse curiously; don't cross-examine. (borrowed from HN)
 - Don't post shallow dismissals.
 - Praise comments that are both gentle and critical.